 Owner and chief executive, Harmonia

-Businesses miss out when they do not support women workers – but there are ways to benefit women and boost the bottom line, says Norah Casey.
+Businesses miss out when they do not support women workers or put women on boards – but there are ways to benefit women and boost the bottom line, says Norah Casey.

 “John and Mary join the same organisation on the same day.
 John has a one in ten chance of getting to the top.
 Mary has a one in ten chance of dropping out,” says Norah Casey, owner and chief executive of publisher Harmonia.